From the Harrisonburg Daily New Record.

-With that being said, I'm pleased to announce that during a furtive search on the newspaperarchive website (mentioned in the site introduction), a picture of Mr. Lankford has finally been located, courtesy of the Harrisonburg Daily News Record!
-This rare newspaper portrait of him appeared in his obituary in the above mentioned newspaper on December 28, 1937, and with that introduction, we'll now take a look at the life of this long forgotten Virginia politician!
+With that being said, I'm pleased to announce that during a furtive search on the newspaperarchive website (mentioned in this site's introduction) a picture of Mr. Lankford has finally been located, courtesy of the Harrisonburg Daily News Record!
+This rare portrait of him appeared in his obituary in the above mentioned newspaper on December 28, 1937, and with that introduction, we'll now take a look at the life of this long forgotten Virginia politician!

 From a 1929 edition of the San Jose News.

-Lankford was reelected to Congress in November 1930 and was defeated for a third term in November 1932.
+Lankford was reelected to Congress in November 1930 (again defeating Joseph Deal) and was unsuccessful in his bid for a third term in November 1932.
 He would serve as a delegate to the 1932 and 1936 Republican National Conventions in Chicago and Cleveland, and in 1933 was named as U.S. referee in bankruptcy for the Eastern district of Virginia.
 Lankford served in that capacity until his death at age 54 on December 27, 1937 at his home in Norfolk.
 Lankford was memorialized by ex-President Herbert Hoover in his Harrisonburg Daily News Record obituary as "a great American idealistically devoted to the interest of the country.
 As great as his loss is to us, it is a great loss to the nation."

 A few days following his death Lankford was interred at the Forest Lawn Cemetery in Norfolk, Virginia.
 He was survived by his wife of nearly thirty years, Nancy Waddill Lankford, who. following her death in 1963, was interred at Forest Lawn next to her husband.